 Aloe vera, pickled vegetables, coconut oil and several key agents used in chemotherapy treatment are all on the IARC lists of possible or probable carcinogens.
 From over 1,000 scientific assessments, the IARC has only ever found one substance to be ‘probably not carcinogenic’.

 The IARC is not a scientific agency.
 It plays a role in advising regulatory bodies on potential hazards, allowing the relevant regulatory agencies to consider if there are any associated risks and manage them appropriately.
+It must be noted that the IARC association with non-Hodgkin’s lymphoma, by their own description, was tenuous, limited and intended to be directed to the spray operator, not casual environmental exposure to bystanders or consumers.

 In fact, every independent, science‑based regulatory agency globally (including; Germany, New Zealand, Canada, the United States and the European Union) has comprehensively evaluated glyphosate and found it safe to use in accordance with label directions.